lowRISC/opentitan/doc/rm/asm_coding_style.md

 ***Always use `.byte`/`.2byte`/`.4byte`/`.8byte` for inline binary data.***

 `.word`, `.long`, and friends are confusing, for the same reason `.align` is.

+If a sequence of zeroes is required, use `.zero count`, instead.

+### The `.extern` Directive

+***All symbols are implicitly external unless defined in the current file; there is no need to use the `.extern` directive.***

+`.extern` was previously allowed to "bring" symbols into scope, but GNU-flavored assemblers ignore it.
+Because it is not checked, it can bit-rot, and thus provides diminishing value.

 ## Inline Assembly